Wing's preferences manager runs on a layered set of preferences files, as follows:

 - For each preference, Wing defines a hardwired default internally.

-- An installation-wide preferences file may be placed inside the Wing IDE installation directory (or on OS X the Contents/Resources directory within Wing's .app folder).
+- An installation-wide preferences file may be placed inside the install directory listed in Wing's About box.

 - An individual user preferences file is stored in the User Settings Directory.

 Additional preferences files may be specified on the command line with one or more --prefs-file options.
 For example:

 wing5.1 --prefs-file /path/to/myprefs

 The values given in later files in this list override values found in earlier ones.
 For example, the user-specific preferences file take precedence over any values in the WINGHOME/preferences file, and a file specified with --prefs-file would override values in the user-specific preferences file.